vibe-d/vibe.d/README.md

         }
     }

-Invoking `dub` will then automatically download the latest vibe.d and compile and run the project.
+The latest versions of DUB also support `dub init <name> vibe.d`, which automatically adds the required dependency.
+Invoking `dub` will then fetch the latest vibe.d and compile and run the project.

 Similarly, you can run an example by invoking `dub` from any of the example project directories.